kingdaxing/kingdaxing.github.io/_talks/proj-3-2023-12-01-hydrology.md

 location: "NUS"
 ---

-This personal exercise involves three methods to build rainfall-runoff models using observational data, spatial data, and parameters to estimate flooding events: 1) Flow direction and potential flooding areas are analyzed in QGIS; 2) a fully-distributed hydrological model is developed with wflow.py, integrated with QGIS; 3) an ANN Long Short-Term Memory (LSTM) model and a Multilayer Perceptron (MLP) model are trained. <br/>
+This personal exercise involves three methods to build rainfall-runoff models using spatial data and parameters to estimate flooding events: 1) Flow direction and potential flooding areas are analyzed in QGIS; 2) a fully-distributed hydrological model is developed with wflow.py, integrated with QGIS; 3) an ANN Long Short-Term Memory (LSTM) model and a Multilayer Perceptron (MLP) model are trained. <br/>
 Overall, this project strengthens my skills in dataset processing using scripts(Python & R), and in creating DEMs to represent spatial data, further enhancing my ability to analyze shoreline morphology using remote sensing data and integrating ANN machine learning models.

 Sub-Project 1: DEMs and Rainfall-Runoff Analysis in QGIS